Media companies pulling out of Saudi conference after Khashoggi's disappearance

 Breaking News Emails

-Several journalists and media organizations are starting to pull out of a high-profile conference in Saudi Arabia following the disappearance of Jamal Khashoggi, the Saudi journalist who has been missing since Oct.
+Several journalists and media organizations have pulled out of a high-profile conference in Saudi Arabia following the disappearance of Jamal Khashoggi, the Saudi journalist who has been missing since Oct.
 2.

-The U.S. media's involvement in the annual Future Investment Initiative has come under scrutiny amid reports that Khashoggi, a longtime critic of the Saudi royal family, was killed inside the Saudi consulate in Istanbul by a squad of Saudi Arabian officials.
+The U.S. media's involvement in the annual Future Investment Initiative has come under scrutiny amid reports that Khashoggi, a one-time Saudi royal family insider turned critic, was killed inside the Saudi consulate in Istanbul by a squad of Saudi Arabian officials.

 "I’m terribly distressed by the disappearance of journalist Jamal Khashoggi and reports of his murder," Andrew Ross Sorkin, the New York Times columnist and CNBC anchor, tweeted Thursday morning.
 "I will no longer be participating in the Future Investment Initiative in Riyadh."